nelso0/barbotine-arbitrage-bot/README.md

   * ```fake-money``` will run the bot with the balance-usdt-to-use you put, with a virtual balance, just to test.
   * ```real``` will run the bot with real money.

 * ```[renew-time-minutes]``` = ONLY IF YOU ENABLED RENEWAL SETTING IN THE CONFIG.
 If you enabled it, you have to put the number of minutes a session should last.
 After each session, the bot sells all the assets back to rebalance.
+Note: you can trigger a manual rebalance while in a session by pressing the Enter key.

 * ```<balance-usdt-to-use>``` = how to be clearer?